adrinjalali/clue-hackathon/README.md

 - The `StandardScaler` used in our code includes all the zeros in the estimated mean and variance before transformation, which in such a sparse data as we have in this task is wrong.
 As long as the prediction model does not assume having normally distributed input variables, this preprocessing step can be removed.
   - UPDATE: this did not improve the performance
 - compare a constant small output to other models
   - UPDATE: this was implemented, but got failed and never got debugged (competition over).
+It is the `DummyModel` in (dump_results.py)[src/dump_results.py] file.

+A final remark: inside [clusters+access_probability.pdf](clusters+access_probability.pdf) in the last part we tried to recreate profiles of click of a specific symptom given the fact that the user accessed the app.
+Such analysis it is really valuable as it shows the real behaviour of the sympthoms over time, and it can become especially powerful whenever users are clustered in different groups.